contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The circumstances of some faithful members do not allow them to receive the blessings of eternal marriage and parenthood in this life.
 They will receive all promised blessings in the eternities, provided they keep the covenants they have made with God (see [Mosiah 2:41](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.41?lang=eng#p41)).

-The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:* “[Same-Sex Attraction](https://www.churchofjesuschrist.org/study/manual/gospel-topics/same-sex-attraction?lang=eng),” Gospel Topics, topics.ChurchofJesusChrist.org
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:

+* “[Same-Sex Attraction](https://www.churchofjesuschrist.org/study/manual/gospel-topics/same-sex-attraction?lang=eng),” Gospel Topics, topics.ChurchofJesusChrist.org
 * “[Same-Sex Attraction](https://www.churchofjesuschrist.org/topics/gay),” Life Help, ChurchofJesusChrist.org

 In addition to the inspired help of Church leaders, members may benefit from professional counseling.
 Leaders may contact Family Services for assistance.
-See [38.6.2.2](38-church-policies-and-guidelines.md#38622-counseling-in-cases-of-abuse) for contact information.
+See [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood) for contact information.

-### 38.6.15 Same-Sex Marriage
+### 38.6.16 Same-Sex Marriage

 As a doctrinal principle, based on the scriptures, the Church affirms that marriage between a man and a woman is essential to the Creator’s plan for the eternal destiny of His children.
 The Church also affirms that God’s law defines marriage as the legal and lawful union between a man and a woman.

 Only a man and a woman who are legally and lawfully wedded as husband and wife should have sexual relations.
 Any other sexual relations, including those between persons of the same sex, are sinful and undermine the divinely created institution of the family.

-### 38.6.16 Sex Education
+### 38.6.17 Sex Education

 Parents have primary responsibility for the sex education of their children.
 Parents should have honest, clear, and ongoing conversations with their children about healthy, righteous sexuality.
 These conversations should: